 Jody C. Tyson is the managing partner of Taylor-Tyson Funeral Service in Snow Hill.
 He completed secondary education at Fayetteville Technical Institute’s School of Funeral Service Education and Mount Olive College.
 He received his Funeral Service License in 1996.
 In 2005, Tyson was a gubernatorial appointee to serve a term on the N.C.
 Board of Funeral Service.
 Tyson also served as a liaison and adviser to state Sen. Louis Pate, responding to tornado damage in Greene County in the spring of 2011.
 He is a former board member of the N.C.
 Funeral Directors Association and a former member of the Greene County Board of Elections.
 A native of Snow Hill, Tyson lives today on the family farm in the Arba community of Greene County where he grew up.
 He is a member of Hull Road Free Will Baptist Church.

-Tyson serves as chairman of the commission and serves on the Executive Committee, Internal Operations Committee, and Community Affairs Committee.
+Tyson serves as vice chairman of the commission and serves on the Executive Committee, Internal Operations Committee, and Community Affairs Committee.

 Chris Shew is sheriff of Wilkes County, where he has served in law enforcement for 33 years.
 A Wilkes County native, Shew graduated from East Wilkes High School.
 After high school, he went to work for the Wilkes County Sheriff’s Office where he held positions as a deputy sheriff, detention officer, sergeant and captain in the Patrol Division, chief detective and chief deputy.
 He also served as a reserve officer for the Wilkesboro Policy Department.
 Shew has received the N.C.
 Advanced Service Award and the Advanced Law Enforcement Certificate from the N.C.
 Sheriff’s Education and Training Standards Commission.
 His civic contributions include service as a board member of the Wilkes Law Enforcement Association and the Roaring River Volunteer Fire Department.
 Shew was elected sheriff in 2010.
 He lives in Wilkesboro with his wife, Janet, and three children.